GeographicInfo $SMEI/ucsd/sat/idl/util/geographicinfo.pro

 AngleUnits, BadValue, CheckDir, CvPrecess, FILEPATH, GETOOTYSOURCES, InitVar, IsType

-TimeFixYear, TimeGet, TimeOp, TimeSet, TimeUnit, ToDegrees, destroyvar, flt_string
+TimeFixYear, TimeGet, TimeOp, TimeSet, TimeUnit, ToDegrees, destroyvar, flt_string, say

 txt_read, vu_point_source